Narrative Therapy and the Cyclic Intervention

 Then a counsellor could begin an externalising conversation, asking:

-• Did you notice others respecting you when you pushed back the shredder?
+- Did you notice others respecting you when you said no to the shredder?

 Zed was full of excitement about gambling as a means of finding respect, a flawed solution.
 Externalising conversations could help him identify his strengths and build his interest in other activities that help him gain respect, generating virtuous cycles that help him escape his vicious gambling cycle.